RanMasterApps-collab/Image-Component-Series/Components/TextField_Component/README.md

 # TextField Components

-A collection of modern and reusable TextField components built with Jetpack Compose.
+A collection of modern and reusable **TextField UI components** built with **Kotlin and Jetpack Compose**.

-These components are designed for Android UI projects and can be easily customized and reused.
+These components are designed for Android applications and can be customized and reused in different projects.

 ---